mcasimir/bootwire/README.md

 ```

 The boot procedure also accepts multiple initial contexts that will be merged
-together, doing so will be easy to provide a default initial context on each tests
+together, doing so will be easy to $provide a default initial context on each tests
 and override it on each test case:

 ``` js